 It has also long been discussed why environmental impact assessments take so long.
 The amendment, which was worked out at the most recent government meeting and can count on the approval of all parties except the FPÖ, is intended to speed up the procedures for large energy transition projects such as wind farms.
 The aim is to support implementation with better criteria as to whether an EIA procedure is necessary for a project.
 For example, new facts are introduced for large parking lot projects, for large-scale resealing, construction projects within UNESCO World Heritage sites or for the storage of waste.

 An amendment to the Medical Devices Act comes from a completely different subject area.
-If official information about health hazards from implants is available, those affected must be informed “demonstrably” and “without unnecessary delay” by the treating physicians or the hospitals.
+If official information regarding health hazards from implants is available, those affected must be informed “demonstrably” and “without unnecessary delay” by the treating physicians or the hospitals.

 Over the course of the year, inflation has become a problem for many accommodation providers for refugees.
 You should now be granted some compensation.
 According to this, those affected can retrospectively expect a monthly allowance of up to 50 euros for the months of October up to and including March, and 100 euros for families.
 From a formal point of view, corresponding amounts are made available to the federal states, which they are then supposed to pass on.